-Health professionals cite the lack of walking as a major factor in poor long term health, but do planners consider this in their schemes?
-But more importantly, do they consider the breadth and diversity of the population?
-Do they consider walkability in neighbourhood design?
+Health professionals say the lack of walking is a major factor in poor long term health.
+But do planners consider the breadth and diversity of the population?
+Perhaps we need a broader definition of walkability in neighbourhood design.

-This topic is of particular interest to Lisa Stafford and Claudia Baldwin in their publication, Planning Walkable Neighborhoods: Are we overlooking diversity in ability and ages?
-This article is available through Sage Journals via your institution.
+The title of the article is, Planning Walkable Neighborhoods: Are we overlooking diversity in ability and ages?
+It is available through Sage Journals via your institution.
 Or you can access for a free read through QUT e-prints.